jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <strong>libdvdcss:</strong> Permit to read DVD on your computer.

-<strong>rescue-boot:</strong> To recreate your Rescue Boot Menu after many upgrade of your system.
+<strong>remove-softwares</strong> Remove unnecessary softwares on my fresh installation.

-<strong>disable-webcam:</strong> To disable your webcam support by default when your webcam use uvcvideo driver.
+<strong>rescue-boot:</strong> Recreate your Rescue Boot Menu after many upgrade of your system.

-<strong>remove-softwares</strong> To remove unnecessary softwares on my fresh installation.
+<strong>disable-webcam:</strong> Disable your webcam support by default when your webcam use uvcvideo driver.

-<strong>virtualbox</strong> To install VirtualBox.
+<strong>virtualbox</strong> Install VirtualBox.

 Important files: